Children’s Programs & Services

 Summer Reading Program

 The Children’s Librarian works closely with the Memorial School Media Specialist to create a Suggested Reading List for students entering grades K-6 in the fall.
-The 2013 summer reading theme is “Dig into Reading.”
+The 2014 Summer Reading program begins Monday, June 23.
+FIZZ BOOM READ is our National Science centered reading theme, sponsored by Manchester Public Library, the Friends of the Library, the MA Library System, the Boston Bruins, and the MA Board of Library Commissioners.

 Mother Goose Asks Why